navahas/tmux-grimoire/README.md

 ## Overview

-BuoyShell is a minimal tmux plugin that provides "buoyant" capability to shell windows in any tmux session, enabling quick access without leaving the current workflow.

-The plugin allows toggling designated shell windows within each session, making it particularly useful for terminal-based editors like Vim/Neovim, Emacs, Helix, Kakoune... where a quick-access shell is needed without cluttering the workspace.
+**tmux-grimoire** allows you to define and summon popup shells inside tmux, called `shpells`.
+These can run any command or script and are especially useful when working inside terminal-based editors like Vim/Neovim, Emacs, Helix, or Kakoune.

 ### Features

-- Toggle popup shell windows per tmux session using custom keybindings
+- Floating shell windows invoked via custom keybindings
+- Support for persistent and ephemeral (disposable) shpells
+- Simple, semantic positioning (e.g. `bottom-right`, `top-left`)
-- Customize the position, size, color, and title of your BuoyShell popup
+- Per-shpell customization of size, color, and title
-- Create custom BuoyShell popups with your own commands or scripts

 ---